Ro-ya-cv4Africa/acvdatasets/README.md

   * SOUTHERN AFRICA 003 Computer Vision Project
   * GREAT ZIMBABWE Computer Vision Project
   * SOUTHERN AFRICA 004 Computer Vision Project
+  * An efficient object detection system for indoor assistance navigation using deep learning techniques
+  * New challenges of face detection in paintings based on deep learning
+  * Indoor objects detection and recognition for an ICT mobility assistance of visually impaired people
+  * KOHTD: Kazakh offline handwritten text dataset
+  * Arabica coffee leaf images dataset for coffee leaf disease detection and classification
+  * ATTICA: A Dataset for Arabic Text-Based Traffic Panels Detection
+  * Characterisation of urban environment and activity across space and time using street images and deep learning in Accra
+  * GC3558: An open-source annotated dataset of Ghana currency images for classification modeling
+  * Performance benchmarking of YOLO architectures for vehicle license plate detection from real-time videos captured by a mobile robot
+  * Traffic Signs Detection for Real-World Application of an Advanced Driving Assisting System Using Deep Learning
+  * 2D geometric shapes dataset – for machine learning and pattern recognition
+  * An Efficient Machine Learning-Based Model to Effectively Classify the Type of Noises in QR Code: A Hybrid Approach
+  * PGTLP: A Dataset for Tunisian License Plate Detection and Recognition
+  * ZeroWaste Dataset: Towards Deformable Object Segmentation in Cluttered Scenes
+  * Local Ocean Conservation Sea Turtle Face Detection
+  * Bill Classification in Tunisia Challenge
+  * Computer Vision for License Plate Recognition Challenge
+  * Digital Africa Plantation Counting Challenge
+  * Title Extraction in Lecture Slides Challenge by ITU AI/ML in 5G Challenge

 * Humans: Face, Body, Pose, Gesture, Movement
   * New challenges of face detection in paintings based on deep learning